 Venue -"Venue" refers to where and with whom a hearing, or pre-hearing takes place.
 When a student requests an appeal hearing, there are several venues for appeal.
 The venues available for appeal are based upon where the initial hearing took place.
 Appeal venues are as follows:

-- Decisions made by the Dean of Students may be appealed to the Committee on Student Conduct or the Vice-President of Student Affairs (student selects).
+- Decisions made by the Director of Student Conduct may be appealed to the Committee on Student Conduct or the Vice-President of Student Affairs (student selects).

 - Decisions made by the Director of Residence Life may be appealed to the Committee on Student Conduct or the Dean of Students (or his/her designee); student selects.